-Assistant Fire Marshal: Steven Russell
+Assistant Fire Marshal: Stephen Russell

 The North Carolina Fire Prevention Code was created to provide minimum fire and life safety standards for commercial businesses.
 North Carolina Law charges Fire Departments with the task of enforcing these standards.
 The Fire Prevention Bureau strives to fairly and consistently enforce the Fire Code.
 This ensures that there is a level playing field for everyone.

 North Carolina Law requires all businesses, churches, educational institutions and multi-family residences to have regular fire inspections.
 Firms with hazardous materials, institutions, and multi-family residences are inspected annually.
 Industries and educational facilities (except public & private schools) are every two years while businesses; storage facilities, mercantile, and churches are inspected every three years.